splitio-examples/split-ios-sdk-demo-watchos-event-tracking/README.md

-# WatchOS example - Add event tracking to a workout app
+# WatchOS example - Add event tracking with user consent to a workout app

-Add event tracking using the Split iOS SDK.
+Add event tracking using the Split iOS SDK with user consent.

 ## Overview

 - Note: This sample code project is associated with WWDC21 session [10009: Build a workout app for Apple Watch](https://developer.apple.com/wwdc21/10009/).
-The code was enhanced by Split to demonstrate event tracking.
+The code was enhanced by Split to demonstrate event tracking and user consent.

 ## Configure the sample code project